Chart Color Schemes

 Health performance in Old Bar is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Old Bar faces substantial health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is very low at approximately 49% of the total population (~2,884 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Old Bar faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age cohorts show high prevalence of common health conditions.
+Private health cover is low in Old Bar at approximately 49% (~2,884 people), compared to 51.9% across Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (12.2%) and asthma (9.1%), while 57.7% of residents claim to be completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health challenges include elevated chronic condition rates.
-The area has 33.4% of residents aged 65 and over (1,973 people), higher than the 23.4% in Rest of NSW.
-Senior health outcomes present some challenges, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are arthritis (affecting 12.2% of residents) and asthma (9.1%).
+Conversely, 57.7% of residents report being free from medical ailments, compared to 63.3% in Regional NSW.
+Working-age population health is notably challenged by high chronic condition rates.
+Old Bar has a higher proportion of seniors aged 65 and over at 33.5% (1,979 people), compared to 23.4% in Regional NSW.
+While senior health outcomes align with national rankings, they present some challenges.

 Frequently Asked Questions - Health